andrew/ultimate-awesome/README.md

 - [awesome-papers](https://github.com/jinmang2/awesome-papers) - :snowflake: All about my interest Papers and Review :).
 - [awesome-badge](https://github.com/johannjhang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.
-- [my-awesome](https://github.com/jondotsoy/my-awesome) - A repository that features a curated collection of useful tools and resources, organized by categories such as productivity, finance, communication, automation, and learning.
 - [awesome-academic-resources](https://github.com/joofio/awesome-academic-resources) - Links and resources for academics.
 - [awesome-generative-decision-making](https://github.com/josh00-lu/awesome-generative-decision-making) - Papers for generative decision-making.
 - [awesome-specs](https://github.com/jugaadi/awesome-specs) - For all specs/protocols that are currently in use.